top of page

 Sushma Kotecha

-Three Years on From No‑Fault Divorce: What’s Actually Changed for Separating Couples?
+Four Years on From No‑Fault Divorce: What’s Actually Changed for Separating Couples?

 No‑fault divorce was introduced in England and Wales in April 2022, with the promise of making separation kinder, less adversarial and more straightforward.
-Three years on, many people arriving at Mediation Information and Assessment Meetings ask the same question: “If divorce is no‑fault now, why does this still feel so hard?”
+Four years on, many people arriving at Mediation Information and Assessment Meetings ask the same question: “If divorce is no‑fault now, why does this still feel so hard?”
 This blog looks honestly at what has genuinely improved, what hasn’t, and where support such as mediation fits into the reality of separation today.
-W
+Wh

 Sushma Kotecha